Ottoman architecture: 19th century and early 20th century

-During the reign of Mahmud II (r.
-1808–1839) the Empire style, a Neoclassical style which originated in France under Napoleon, was introduced into Ottoman architecture.
+During the reign of Mahmud II the Empire style, a Neoclassical style which originated in France under Napoleon, was introduced into Ottoman architecture.
 This marked a trend towards increasingly direct imitation of Western styles, particularly from France.
-The Tanzimat reforms that began in 1839 under Abdülmecid I sought to modernize the Ottoman Empire with Western-style reforms.
+The Tanzimat reforms that began in 1839 under Sultan Abdülmecid I sought to modernize the Ottoman Empire with Western-style reforms.
 In the architectural realm, this resulted in the dominance of European architects and Ottoman architects with European training.
 Among these, the Balyans, an Ottoman Armenian family, succeeded in dominating imperial architecture for much of the century.
 They were joined by European architects such as the Fossati brothers, William James Smith, and Alexandre Vallaury.
 After the early 19th century, Ottoman architecture was characterized by an eclectic architecture which mixed or borrowed from multiple styles.
 The Balyans, for example, commonly combined Neoclassical or Beaux-arts architecture with highly eclectic decoration.
 As more Europeans arrived in Istanbul, the neighbourhoods of Galata and Beyoğlu (or Pera) took on very European appearances.